ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_simplified_coding_exercise.md

 #### Value

-As a Store Owner, I want to be able to delete any of the products I've already entered into the system
+As a Store Owner, I want to be able to delete any of the products I've already entered into the software.

 #### Acceptance Criteria
 * I should be able to choose any of the existing products in the system and choose to delete it.